If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 My first tip is to minimize discomfort.
 For years I painted on a chair with no back.
 I lean forward to paint, so why not just use the broken chair instead of wasting money on a new one?
 Because yeah, I lean forward to do most of my painting, but it’s also good to be able to lean back to take a break and generally shift position.
 My back was a lot happier once my husband forced me to buy a better chair.
-In a similar vein, having a desk at a good height for you, good lighting, magnification if you need it, an insulated cup to keep a drink cold/hot, whatever simple things that add to your comfort and ease – why not figure out what they are and do them so simple discomfort isn’t making you want to stop painting?
+Areas in a similar vein are a desk at a good height for you, good lighting, magnification if you need it, or an insulated cup to keep a drink cold/hot.
+Spend some time thinking about simple tools and practices that could make your painting sessions easier and more comfortable so that simple discomfort isn’t getting in your way.

 I’ll be honest – this is not the same figure as in the photo.
 I painted this one years ago.
 The one in my New Year’s photo was from a class on painting in monochrome.
 And for subsequent sessions of that class, I think it’s useful to have a WIP figure to show various stages of work, so I don’t really plan on finishing the other.

 The second issue I would have is that many painting tasks do not really occupy my mind that much, so I would get bored.
 And then I’d notice how much my back hurt on my bad chair, and then I’d definitely not want to paint for too long.
 My painting area was in a different room than my computer.
 Once tablets became a thing and I got one, that was a whole new world for me.
 I could put TV shows or YouTube videos on in the background!
 I could listen to audiobooks!
-Likely you’re already doing something like that, but my suggestion would be to use something like that as a lure to get you into your paint chair.
+Likely you’re already doing something like that, but you can take it one step further and use something like that as a lure to get you into your paint chair.
 Have a TV series or an audiobook that you only consume while you’re painting, and make it something really engaging.
-Then even if you aren’t excited to sit down and paint, you might head for your chair because you’re excited to watch the next episode and find out what happens.
+Then even if you aren’t excited to sit down and paint, you might head for your chair because you are excited to watch the next episode of your show to find out what happens.